SCAN Health Plan: Growth and expansion

 Between 1996 and 1998, SCAN more than doubled its membership by expanding into three Southern California counties (Orange, Riverside and San Bernardino).

 When the government ended the SHMO program, SCAN continued to operate as a Medicare Advantage plan, offering Medicare beneficiaries healthcare coverage and services beyond what the federal program alone would cover.
 SCAN continued to grow, extending its service area and membership as it expanded in both Southern and Northern California.

 In 2021 SCAN grew by more than 60,000 members, in large part due to the popularity of its Embrace Venture plan, a product that offered a Medicare Part B premium give-back.
-The give-back was offered during a period of heightened inflation in order to ease the economic burden seniors.
+The give-back was offered during a period of heightened inflation in order to ease the economic burden many seniors faced.

-SCAN's grown during this period was also fueled by its expansion into three Arizona counties (Maricopa, Pima and Pinal) and Clark County, Nevada, marking the first time SCAN expanded its reach beyond California into two states simultaneously.
+SCAN's growth during this period was also fueled by its expansion into three Arizona counties (Maricopa, Pima and Pinal) and Clark County, Nevada, marking the first time SCAN expanded its reach beyond California into two states simultaneously.

+During the 2022 Annual Enrollment Period, SCAN's membership grew to more than 285,000 people.
+That growth was fueled by the launch of a range of new products including: Affirm, the first ever LGBTQ+ Medicare Advantage plan and SCAN's expansion into Texas and Nye County, Nevada.